Jamie Bryson: UVF criminal probe

 Bryson has drawn condemnation for various comments made regarding the Ulster Volunteer Force (a paramilitary organisation proscribed as a terror group in the United Kingdom), including claiming that they were "patriots that defended us", that they were not terrorists, and that UVF flags erected in housing estates were "perfectly lawful UVF commemorative flags".
-He has also said that Brian Robinson, a member of the UVF who was shot dead by the British Army in Belfast shortly after killing a Catholic civilian, was "murdered by the State he fought to defend."

 In 2018 Bryson was arrested in relation to a UVF criminality probe.
 The PSNI sought to impose police bail conditions on him, restricting Bryson from discussing this arrest.
 Bryson did not comply with the police bail conditions, publishing a video online and giving newspaper interviews arguing that his arrest had nothing to do with any UVF activity, but rather was only in connection with an investigation by a regulatory body in relation to a door supervisory business.
 The PSNI dropped the conditions less than one week after Bryson's arrest.

 As part of the arrest, the PSNI seized materials later claimed in court to have been leaked classified documents relating to the 'On the Run' (OTR) scandal, as well as British Army and RUC files relating to the Kingsmill massacre.
 The coroner wrote to Bryson demanding these files.
 Bryson claimed journalistic privilege and refused to hand them over after the court had ordered the PSNI to return them, as regardless of their classified status, they fell into the scope of journalistic material.

 In 2018, Bryson launched High Court action against the PSNI and the Security Industry Authority claiming the seizure of material was unlawful and arguing that, because he was a journalist, a different legal processes should have been followed to allow his home to be searched.
 In May 2019, Bryson succeeded in his judicial review, with the High Court of Northern Ireland declaring the warrants unlawful.